Cohomological Milnor formula and Saito's conjecture on characteristic classes: Introduction

 \subsection{Acknowledgments}

 The authors would like to express their sincere gratitude to Professor Takeshi Saito for his careful reading and many improvement suggestions and thank him for suggesting the terminology ``non-acyclicity class".
 The authors would like to thank Professor Tomoyuki Abe for the helpful discussion on the cohomological Milnor formula \eqref{introMFeq}, which was stated as a conjecture in a draft version of this paper.
 He kindly suggests the authors to study the pull-back formula for non-acyclicity classes and then use a similar argument \cite{Abe22} to conclude.
 The authors would like to thank Professor Georg Tamme for the helpful discussion and suggestions on $\infty$-categories.
-The authors thank Jiangnan Xiong, Haoyu Hu, Fangzhou Jin and Weizhe Zheng for their comments.
-The authors appreciate the anonymous referee for careful reading and numerous valuable comments and suggestions, which have greatly improved the manuscript.
-This work was partially supported by the National Key R{\&}D Program of China (Grant No.2021YFA1001400), NSFC Grant No.11901008 and NSFC Grant No.12271006.
+The authors thank Denis-Charles Cisinski, Haoyu Hu, Fangzhou Jin, Moritz Kerz, Ruochuang Liu, Guozhen Wang, Jiangnan Xiong and Weizhe Zheng for their comments.
+The authors appreciate the anonymous referees for careful reading and numerous valuable comments and suggestions, which have greatly improved the manuscript.
+This work was partially supported by the National Key R{\&}D Program of China (Grant No.2021YFA1001400), NSFC Grant No.11901008, NSFC Grant No.12271006 and the New Cornerstone Science Foundation.